Why Do Classic Cars Need Specialist Insurance?

 Can I build no-claims discount?

 Some classic policies recognise claim-free years, but many operate on a different experience basis.
 Ask your insurer.
+If you also need cover for a modern daily driver, explore short-term car insurance for flexible options.

 Do classic policies include breakdown cover?